priyanshi1009/sms-spam-detector/README.md

 ---

-# ⚙️ How It Works
+# ⚙️ Working of the Project

 1. The user enters an SMS message.
-2. The message is preprocessed by removing unnecessary characters.
+2. The message is cleaned during preprocessing.
 3. The cleaned text is converted into numerical features using **CountVectorizer**.
 4. The trained **Naive Bayes** model predicts whether the message is Spam or Not Spam.
 5. The prediction result and confidence score are displayed.
-6. The prediction is stored in the recent history section.
+6. The prediction is saved in the recent history section.

 ---